top of page

 Biography

-Alana Brekelmans is a researcher, writer, and facilitator exploring the interconnections between bodies, emotions, and environments.
-Her work blends social science, embodied therapies, and fine art to create content that connects academic research with holistic, body-centered approaches.
+Alana Brekelmans is a researcher, writer, and facilitator exploring the connections between embodiments, emotions, and environments.
+Inspired by both ancient wisdom and cutting-edge research, Alana's work blends social science, relational practices, embodied therapies, and fine art to consider the diverse ways people relate with each other and the world.

-Her eclectic experiences—from Buddhist meditation to outback cattle mustering, from nude performance art to learning from Indigenous Elders—inform her unique approach to scholarship and practice.
-Whether she's leading workshops on somatic writing, mentoring students in environmental anthropology, or conducting ethnographic research on affective political ecology, her work is informed by principles of creativity, collaboration, and care.
+Alana's unique approach to scholarship and practice is informed by her eclectic experiences and education, ranging from Buddhist meditation to outback cattle mustering, from a Phd in anthropology to hiking solo in the mountains, from nude performance art to learning from Indigenous Elders.
+Whether she's leading workshops on embodied writing, mentoring students in environmental anthropology, or conducting ethnographic research on affective political ecology, her work is informed by principles of creativity, collaboration, and care.

-She is currently a research fellow as part of the BioFutures Research Group in the T.C Bierne School of Law, University of Queensland.
+Alana is currently a research fellow as part of the Sherman Research Group in the T.C Bierne School of Law, University of Queensland.
 She is also an adjunct fellow in The North Institute and Centre for Creative Futures, Charles Darwin University, and a Visiting Fellow in the School of Life and Environmental Science at Deakin University.

 Values.